• Post author:

 10. Gain Twist – Variable Twist Rate

-The rifling twist rate that gets tighter over the length of the barrel is called a gain twist.
-A barrel might start with 1/12 twist and finish with 1/8 twist.
+A rifling twist rate that becomes progressively tighter along the length of the barrel is known as a gain twist.
+This means that the barrel may start with a 1/12 twist rate and gradually transition to a 1/8 twist rate.

 11. Magnus Effect

-A spinning projectile induces pressure differences due to deflection by twisting its axis of symmetry of its flight axis.
-The air flowing around the bullet in flight creates a high-pressure zone, which pushes on the bullet’s center of pressure.
+A spinning projectile induces pressure variations by altering the orientation of its axis of symmetry relative to its flight axis.
+As the bullet travels through the air, it generates a high-pressure area due to the airflow around it, which exerts pressure on the bullet's center of pressure.

 12. Yaw of Repose

-A stabilized bullet creates a yaw angle.
-It's due to aerodynamic drag force acting on both the center of pressure and the center of mass.
+A stable bullet exhibits a yaw angle, a result of aerodynamic drag forces acting on both the center of pressure and the center of mass.

 13. Distance